 - Keep the medicine in the container it came in.

 - It is important to keep rifampicin somewhere where it cannot get damp.

 Who to contact for more information

-Your child’s doctor, pharmacist or nurse will be able to give you more information about rifampicin and about other medicines used to treat TB.
+Your child’s doctor, pharmacist or nurse will be able to give you more information about rifampicin and about other medicines used to prevent meningococcal infection.

 You can also get useful information from:

 Version 2, March 2019. © NPPG, RCPCH and WellChild 2011, all rights reserved.
 Review by March 2022.

 The primary source for the information in this leaflet is the British National Formulary for Children.
 For details on any other sources used for this leaflet, please contact us through our website, www.medicinesforchildren.org.uk.